Benchmarking Dual-Polarization Silicon Nitride Photonic Integrated Circuits for Trapped-Ion Quantum Technologies: Discussion

 \section{Discussion}

 \paragraph{\textit{Propagation losses} }Both TE- and TM-polarized light were guided in the fabricated Si$_3$N$_4$ waveguides.
 The measured propagation loss is $0.86 \pm 0.38\,\mathrm{dB/cm}$ higher for the TE polarization than for the TM polarization.
 This behavior indicates that the propagation loss is dominated by sidewall roughness, as the TE mode exhibits a larger modal overlap with etched sidewalls.
 The measured losses remain higher than state-of-the-art Si$_3$N$_4$ waveguides of similar thickness, where values as low as 2\,dB at 729\,nm have been demonstrated \cite{Mehta2020}.
 This indicates that further optimization of the fabrication process is required.
 The TM propagation loss may be attributed to leakage into the ground plane or substrate, since their larger vertical mode extent demands sufficiently thick oxide layers to suppress.
-Transitioning to fused silica substrates would further mitigate substrate-related losses \cite{Dietl25}. \paragraph{\textit{Incoupling} } Incoupling losses exceeded the simulated values, yet both evaluation methods yielded similar absolute coupling efficiencies, with TE coupling slightly lower than TM.
-This behavior is plausibly linked to the two-layer edge-coupler architecture, which is highly sensitive to the taper-tip width of the thick-core Si$_3$N$_4$ layer; small fabrication deviations near the taper entrance can disrupt the local index transition and diminish modal overlap (see SI).
+Transitioning to fused silica substrates would further mitigate substrate-related losses \cite{Dietl25}. \paragraph{\textit{Incoupling} }Incoupling losses of around 14\,dB exceed the simulated values, yet both evaluation methods yielded similar absolute coupling efficiencies, with TE coupling slightly lower than TM.
+For comparison, visible-wavelength dual-layer Si$_3$N$_4$ couplers have been reported with losses of about 4\,dB/facet \cite{Lin2021_BiLayerSiN}, while single-layer couplers typically reach around 7.5--8.5\,dB/facet \cite{Sacher2019}.
+The values obtained here are higher than those reported, suggesting that additional loss mechanisms are present in the fabricated devices.
+This behavior is plausibly linked to the two-layer edge-coupler architecture, which is highly sensitive to the taper-tip width of the thick-core Si$_3$N$_4$ layer \cite{Lin2021_BiLayerSiN}.
+A taper-tip wider than the optimized target value reduces the adiabaticity of the local index transition near the taper entrance and diminishes modal overlap (see SI).
+This indicates that future designs require an improved fabrication of the taper tip, or a thinner thick-core Si$_3$N$_4$ layer to reduce sensitivity to the taper-tip width.
 Measurements with the fiber array yielded coupling efficiencies comparable to the single-fiber configuration, indicating that alignment constraints introduce no significant additional penalty. \paragraph{\textit{Bend and bend-shift losses} } The measured bend losses of around 0.04 \,dB per 20-$\upmu$m-radius bend match results reported in visible-wavelength Si$_3$N$_4$ experiments \cite{Sacher2019}.
 TM-polarized light exhibited noticeably higher loss for small-radius bends, a consequence of the 200\,nm Si$_3$N$_4$ thickness, which was optimized for TE operation and provides insufficient confinement for TM, thereby increasing curvature-induced radiation loss.
 Such polarization-dependent bend performance aligns with earlier analyses of thin-core Si$_3$N$_4$ waveguides \cite{Munoz2017}.
 The shift of the bend-loss minima to larger radii —from 20\,$\upmu$m for TE to 40\,$\upmu$m for TM modes— is consistent with the lower propagation loss observed for TM.